caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 ## Background

-* The [opioid crisis](https://www.cdc.gov/overdose-prevention/about/index.html) remains one of the most devastating public health emergencies in the United States, claiming over [80,000](https://www.cdc.gov/overdose-prevention/about/understanding-the-opioid-overdose-epidemic.html) lives in 2022 alone.
+* The [opioid crisis](https://www.cdc.gov/overdose-prevention/about/index.html) remains one of the most devastating public health emergencies in the United States, claiming over [**80,000**](https://www.cdc.gov/overdose-prevention/about/understanding-the-opioid-overdose-epidemic.html) lives in 2022 alone.

-* Fentanyl, the illegally-made synthetic opioid, is responsible for [90%](https://www.cdc.gov/overdose-prevention/about/index.html?utm_) of all opioid-related deaths, and [68%](https://www.cdc.gov/overdose-prevention/about/index.html?utm_) of all drug overdose deaths in the US.
+* **Fentanyl**, the illegally-made synthetic opioid, is responsible for [**90%**](https://www.cdc.gov/overdose-prevention/about/index.html?utm_) of all opioid-related deaths, and [**68%**](https://www.cdc.gov/overdose-prevention/about/index.html?utm_) of all drug overdose deaths in the US, according to the CDC.

-* [Precursors for fentanyl production](https://www.brookings.edu/articles/the-fentanyl-pipeline-and-chinas-role-in-the-us-opioid-crisis/?utm_) are produced in China and shipped to Mexico, where they are made into fentanyl and distributed by cartels.
-According to the BBC, this route is how [98%](https://www.bbc.com/news/articles/cvg93nn1e6go?utm_) of all fentanyl makes it into the US.
+* [Chemical precursors for fentanyl manufacturing](https://www.brookings.edu/articles/the-fentanyl-pipeline-and-chinas-role-in-the-us-opioid-crisis/?utm_) are produced in China and shipped to Mexico, where they are synthesized into fentanyl and distributed by cartels.
+According to the BBC, this supply route is responsible for [**98%**](https://www.bbc.com/news/articles/cvg93nn1e6go?utm_) of all fentanyl entering the United States.

-* In 2023, [over 25,000 pounds](https://www.bbc.com/news/articles/cvg93nn1e6go?utm_) of fentanyl was seized at the US-Mexico border.
+* In 2023, [**over 25,000 pounds**](https://www.bbc.com/news/articles/cvg93nn1e6go?utm_) of fentanyl was seized at the US-Mexico border.
 Given the drug’s extreme potency, even a small amount can be deadly:

 <div align="center" style="border:1px solid #ccc; padding:15px; border-radius:6px; background:#f9f9f9; max-width:700px; margin:auto;">